-International trade refers to the exchange of goods and services across the international boundaries of countries.
-International business not only includes movement of capital, of goods and services, but also of capital, personnel, technology and intellectual property like patents, trademarks, know-how and copyrights.
-International trade means movements of goods only.
-Business transaction that takes place between two or more countries is known as international business.
-International trade is a narrow term.
+International trade International business to the exchange of goods and services across the international boundaries International business not only includes movement of capital, of goods and services, but also of capital, personnel, technology and intellectual property like patents, trademarks, know-how and copyrights.
+International trade means Business transaction that takes place between two or more countries is known as International trade is a narrow term.
 International business is much broader than international trade.